 5 Mobile App Analytics Stats You Need to Stop Ignoring

-Mobile analytics: every app needs it, but many don’t know quite what to look for.
+Mobile app analytics: every app needs it, but many don’t know quite what to look for.

 Most metrics tracked by mobile analytics platforms fall into one of three buckets: engagement, conversion, and retention.
 Within these categories, a few popular metrics attract all the attention.

 - For retention, look at daily active users (DAU) or monthly active users (MAU)

 - For conversion, look at the in-app event you count as a conversion

 - For engagement, look at push notification open rates